Pre-election day events of the 2006 Singaporean general election: Jeyaretnam's potential comeback

-Opposition veteran J B Jeyaretnam, former MP and secretary-general of WP, had planned to make a comeback by paying off his bankruptcy to contest the election.
+Opposition veteran J. B. Jeyaretnam, the former secretary-general of WP, had planned to make a comeback by paying off his bankruptcy to contest the election.
 He told Lianhe Zaobao that he had identified some potential candidates with whom he might form a team to contest a GRC.
 Steve Chia welcomed this development and expressed his hope that Jeyaretnam will challenge either Lee Kuan Yew or Goh Chok Tong to keep the "big guns" busy in their own constituencies and have less time to campaign for weaker PAP candidates in other electoral divisions.
-However, legal troubles surrounding him deny any chances of Jeyaretnam, as the earliest he would have been discharged was in mid-June.
-He was not found to be contesting any SMC or GRC on the Nomination Day, and thus he was not involved in this election as a candidate.
+However, he was not found to be contesting in any constituencies on Nomination Day, and thus he was not involved in this election as a candidate; it was speculated that legal troubles surrounding Jeyaretnam, as the earliest he would have been discharged was in mid-June, may have chose not to stand for the election.

 Goh Chok Tong's special assignment

-On 19 March, Lee Hsien Loong said that PAP is aiming to win all the constituencies and is serious about taking over the two opposition wards in Hougang SMC and Potong Pasir SMC, saying that "We want to win, this is not masak-masak [a Malay term meaning a child's game]".
-The PAP candidates for these two wards will be Eric Low and Sitoh Yih Pin respectively.
-Both lost in the previous elections but had been working the ground in these wards since.
+On 19 March, Lee Hsien Loong aims a goal to win every 84 seats and citing that they would want to wrestle back the opposition-held wards of Hougang SMC and Potong Pasir SMC, citing that it is not a "masak-masak" (literally mean a children's game in Malay).
+The PAP candidates for these two wards will be Eric Low and Sitoh Yih Pin respectively, who previously contested in their respective wards unsuccessfully and had been working the ground in these wards since.
 They were assisted by Goh Chok Tong who had been given the special assignment to help the PAP win the two wards.

-Goh had suggested that if Eric Low and Sitoh Yih Pin won the election, they would be given extra latitude when speaking and voting in parliament and not be subjected to the political Whip.
+Goh had suggested that if Low and Sitoh won the election, they would be given extra latitude when speaking and voting in parliament and not be subjected to the political Whip.
 Goh also said that he would help Sitoh to gain a post in the new Cabinet should Sitoh be elected.
-Hougang and Potong Pasir residents were also been promised upgrades $100 and $80 million if PAP manages to retake both seats.
+Hougang and Potong Pasir residents were also promised upgrades $100 and $80 million if PAP manages to retake both seats.
 Both of these constituencies have been denied the chance to upgrade their estates as well as to provide lifts that stop on every floor, for as long as they are in opposition hands.
-When the PAP shaved WP's vote share from 58% to 55% in the last election, then Prime Minister Goh had offered to upgrade Hougang estate if the WP's chief's share of vote was reduced to 52%.
+When the PAP shaved WP's vote share from 58% to 55% in the last election, Goh had offered to upgrade Hougang estate if the WP's Low's share of vote was reduced to 52%.

-As of the recent 2020 election, while Hougang has proved to be the most difficult opposition ward to reclaim, Potong Pasir has successfully returned to PAP fold in 2011 despite winning by an inferior margin of 0.72%, and would hold for another term when PAP improved their margin to 32.82% in the 2015 elections.
+As of the 2025 Singaporean general election, while Hougang had still yet to vote a PAP candidate in the parliament, Potong Pasir would be successful in the 2011 election despite winning by an inferior margin of under 2%; to date Potong Pasir has remained back in PAP's hands with better winning margins.
+Eric Low retired from politics before the next general election, while Sitoh would serve for three terms before ultimately retiring in 2025.